 Climate Voices is our core programme working to develop young people’s critical thinking about global climate change right now and to inspire their own action and voices for positive change both in school and for their own sustainable futures.

-Without exception, young people participating in our climate conferences step up and grasp challenging concepts about what is important for different countries and peoples around the world, of the different perspectives and inequalities that exist, and the challenges in bringing about change.
+Young people participating in our climate conferences step up and grasp challenging concepts about what is important for different countries and peoples around the world.
+They deepen their understanding of the different perspectives and inequalities that exist, and the challenges in bringing about change.
 Through their conference reports and own initiatives back in school, they can inspire their peers to join them in climate action.

 Throughout the year we provide ‘bite-size’ information on climate change and news items on international negotiations and global efforts to reduce emissions and adapt.
 We show the breadth of climate action by young people in schools where we work and across the world.
 See our blogs, twitter feed, and Instagram stories.